pinktaty/CafeteriaPurrfecta/README.md

 # Purrfect Catisine

 ## Objective
-The objective of this project is to address a specific issue by implementing a terminal simulation through te use of the design patterns learned in class.
+The objective of this project is to address a specific issue by implementing a terminal simulation through the use of the design patterns learned in class.
 This will help to avoid common software design problems such as rigidity, fragility, immobility, and viscosity.

 ## Requirements
 The developers at Michitas Corp have requested the creation of a simulation game for a restaurant named Gatocina Purrfecta.
 The requested features are: